rjspencer/docs/theming.md

 :	the ID for the audio playlist

 AudioPlaylistUrl
-:	a permalink for the plalist's individual page
+:	a permalink for the playlist's individual page

 AudioPlaylistTitle
 :	the title of the audio playlist *Note: if there is a pre-order currently active for the audio playlist, it'll use that instead*